cvisionai/Tator-Native/README.md

 * [OpenCV][OpenCV]

 [CMake][CMake] is also required to build.

+**Please find the appropriate install section for your OS.
+Static builds are only required on Windows.**

 To simplify distribution, Boost, Qt and OpenCV must be built as static libraries.
 It is recommended to download compiled Boost binaries for your